processone/docs.ejabberd.im/content/admin/configuration.md

 		ejabberdctl srg-create g1 example.org "'Group number 1'" this_is_g1 g1

 **`ban-account`**:  This command kicks all the connected sessions of the account from the server.
-It also changes his password to another randomly generated, so he can't login anymore unless a server administrator changes him again the password.
+It also changes their password to a randomly generated one, so they can't login anymore unless a server administrator changes their password again.

 It is possible to define the reason of the ban.
 The new password also includes the reason and the date and time of the ban.